zboxfs/zbox-docs/docs/api/browser.md

 make a version.

 This method uses zero-copy manner.
-That is, the specified buffer `buf`, if it is an Uint8Array, is used for both input and output.
+That is, the specified buffer `buf`, if it is an Uint8Array, is transferred ownership during write instead of copy.

 :::warning Warning
 In order to improve performance, ZboxFS uses [transferable object] in write.